CS50DartmouthWI24/nuggets-ribhuhooja/DESIGN.md

 ### Pseudo code for logic/algorithmic flow

+The game module will just consist of helper functions.

 #### endGame

-  change display from map to a blank screen display leaderboard of gold while (players in game)
+    change display from map to a blank screen display leaderboard of gold
+    while (players in game)
     removeClient
     close port

 ### Major data structures